RobHab1/Sales-Performance-Dashboard/README.md

 git clone https://github.com/RobHab1/Sales-Performance-Dashboard.git
 ```

-Open the dashboard in your browser.
+Open the dashboard.

 ```text
 dashboard/sales_performance_dashboard.html
 ```

-No installation or additional software is required.

 ---

-# About This Project
+# About

-This project was developed as part of my Business Intelligence portfolio to demonstrate practical experience in:
+This project was created as part of my Business Intelligence portfolio to demonstrate practical skills in:

-- Business Intelligence
+- Dashboard Development
 - Sales Analytics
-- Dashboard Development
 - KPI Design
+- Business Intelligence
 - Executive Reporting
+- Data Visualization
 - Interactive Analytics
-- Data Visualization

-The goal was to transform raw sales data into meaningful business insights through a modern and interactive dashboard experience.
+The objective was to transform raw sales data into a modern, interactive dashboard that supports business decision-making.

 ---

 # Author

-## Robel Habtemicael
+**Robel Habtemicael**

 GitHub